olayabucaro/WICslides/README.md

 Clone this repo and edit the index.Rmd file.
 Additional configurations can be done in the wic.css file.

+Note that the Markdown used to create slides with this package is different and more limited that Pandoc's Markdown.

 ## Documentation

 Xaringan documentation [here](https://github.com/yihui/xaringan/wiki)

 Remark.js documentation [here](https://github.com/gnab/remark/wiki)

+## Issues

+Please report any errors encountered by opening a issue in this repo or by email.

+Feel also free to request additional features or make a pull request if you have something to contribute.